25-26J-434/k8s-runtime-aware-ebpf-orchestration/component-2/README.md

 ## Traffic to Exercise Routing

-Use the existing test workloads to generate pod-to-pod traffic on the same node:
+Use the existing test workloads to generate pod-to-pod traffic.
+With the multi-node Kind config, the pods are spread to force node-to-node paths:

 ```bash
 kubectl apply -f k8s/test-services.yaml